filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

       # type: uint64
       #MaxDealsPerPublishMsg = 8

-      # The maximum collateral that the provider will put up against a deal,
-      # as a multiplier of the minimum collateral bound
-      # The maximum fee to pay when sending the PublishStorageDeals message
+      # The maximum fee to pay per deal when sending the PublishStorageDeals message
       #
       # type: types.FIL
-      #MaxPublishDealsFee = "5 FIL"
+      #MaxPublishDealFee = "0.5 FIL"

       # ExpectedPoRepSealDuration is the expected time it would take to seal the deal sector
       # This will be used to fail the deals which cannot be sealed on time.